ThomasVrancken/info9023-mlops/labs/10_cicd/README.md

 An action is a custom application for GitHub Actions that can be run in a workflow.
 Actions are the smallest portable building block of a workflow.
 You can use actions defined in the GitHub Marketplace or create your own actions.

-Here is an example of a simple workflow that builds and tests a Python project using Ruff to lint the code:

 ```yaml
 name: Python CI